Julian Rubinstein

 Julian Rubinstein is an American journalist, documentary filmmaker and educator.
 He is best known for his documentary film and journalism work.
-Aside from magazine work in the New Yorker, New York Times, Rolling Stone and others, he has written two non-fiction books, Ballad of the Whiskey Robber, which chronicles the life of one of the world's most popular living folk heroes and The Holly: Five Bullets, One Gun and the Struggle to Save an American Neighborhood, a multi-generational story of activism and gang violence in a gentrifying northeast Denver community.
+His magazine work has appeared in the New Yorker, New York Times, and Rolling Stone and, he has written two non-fiction books, Ballad of the Whiskey Robber, which chronicles the life of one of the world's most popular living folk heroes and The Holly: Five Bullets, One Gun and the Struggle to Save an American Neighborhood, a multi-generational story of activism and gang violence in a gentrifying northeast Denver community.
 While reporting The Holly, he began directing and producing THE HOLLY, a feature-length documentary that captures significant problems in a federal anti-gang effort and the targeted takedown of an activist.
+In June, 2025, the film won a national Emmy Award.

 Early life

 Rubinstein was born in 1968 in the Bronx.
 He is the son of David Rubinstein, a psychiatrist and medical director, and Diane Rubinstein, an aerospace engineer.
 The family moved to Denver from New York City in 1970.
 His father was diagnosed with cancer at age 49 and became known posthumously for his work counseling residents at Hospice of Metro Denver who didn't know he too was dying.
 His mother worked much of her career on government contracts, including missile defense.

 Rubinstein attended Cherry Creek High School.